dsi-clinic/CMAP/README.md

     pip install -r /home/YOUR_USERNAME/2024-winter-cmap/requirements.txt
     ```
 ### Example of Training in Command Line
-Next, you can train the model in an interactive session
+Next, you can train the model in an interactive session.
 ```
 srun -p general --pty --cpus-per-task=8 --gres=gpu:1 --mem=128GB -t 0-06:00 /bin/bash